Inside the chaos, build a temple of love ~Rune Lazuli

 To utilize mindfulness and concentration practices in the service of deepening therapeutic presence; develop the skill of recognizing unwholesome mind states close to their inception; practice metta, or loving-kindness, as a means of enhancing affect tolerance; utilize compassion practices to enhance empathic attunement; learn the antidote potential of appreciative joy when working with the unwholesome mind states of envy and jealousy; and learn how to cultivate the balanced perspective of equanimity in the face of bias and judgment.

 Online Course: Our intention is to build sangha and provide meaningful virtual interactions with each other and teachers in our online courses.
-When registering for an online course, please note that you should plan to commit to the course for the entire time period outlined -- beginning on the evening of the first day and ending in the afternoon of the final day.
+When registering for an online course, please note that you should plan to commit to the course for the entire time period outlined -- beginning on the evening of the first day and ending in the morning of the final day.
 The schedule for this course (shown in Eastern Daylight Time) is as follows:

 7:00 - 9:00 pm, Opening Session